Chromium and Weight Loss

 However, like many minerals, humans require very small amounts for optimal health, although as of yet, science is not entirely sure of its full range of benefits in human health.

-And, if we are honest, not many people really know or understand the benefits or even sources of chromium, let alone recommended dietary needs.
+And, if we are honest, not many people really know or understand the benefits or even sources of this metal, let alone recommended dietary needs.

 It is available naturally through plant based sources such as grains and seems to have positive reactions to those with diabetes plus a number of other bodily functions.